littlecubiclegames/quests/README.md

 ### Rewards
 Quests can have multiple rewards.
 Every reward type needs to have a Collector which implements the ``CollectorInterface``.
 Multiple rewards for one quest can be combined with the ``MultipleRewards`` class.
+Rewards itself must only contain a type.
+Everything else should be customized to the needs of the collector.

 #### Log
 The quest log allows logging of every state change.
 It can serve two purposes: